Precipitation: Role in Köppen climate classification

-The Köppen classification depends on average monthly values of temperature and precipitation.
-The most commonly used form of the Köppen classification has five primary types labeled A through E. Specifically, the primary types are A, tropical; B, dry; C, mild mid-latitude; D, cold mid-latitude; and E, polar.
-The five primary classifications can be further divided into secondary classifications such as rain forest, monsoon, tropical savanna, humid subtropical, humid continental, oceanic climate, Mediterranean climate, steppe, subarctic climate, tundra, polar ice cap, and desert.

 Rain forests are characterized by high rainfall, with definitions setting minimum normal annual rainfall between 1750 and 2000 mm.
 A tropical savanna is a grassland biome located in semi-arid to semi-humid climate regions of subtropical and tropical latitudes, with rainfall between 750 and 1270 mm a year.
 They are widespread on Africa, and are also found in India, the northern parts of South America, Malaysia, and Australia.
 The humid subtropical climate zone is where winter rainfall (and sometimes snowfall) is associated with large storms that the westerlies steer from west to east.
 Most summer rainfall occurs during thunderstorms and from occasional tropical cyclones.
 Humid subtropical climates lie on the east side continents, roughly between latitudes 20° and 40° degrees from the equator.

 An oceanic (or maritime) climate is typically found along the west coasts at the middle latitudes of all the world's continents, bordering cool oceans, as well as southeastern Australia, and is accompanied by plentiful precipitation year-round.
 The Mediterranean climate regime resembles the climate of the lands in the Mediterranean Basin, parts of western North America, parts of western and southern Australia, in southwestern South Africa and in parts of central Chile.
 The climate is characterized by hot, dry summers and cool, wet winters.
 A steppe is a dry grassland.
 Subarctic climates are cold with continuous permafrost and little precipitation.

 Effect on agriculture

 Precipitation, especially rain, has a dramatic effect on agriculture.
 All plants need at least some water to survive, therefore rain (being the most effective means of watering) is important to agriculture.
 While a regular rain pattern is usually vital to healthy plants, too much or too little rainfall can be harmful, even devastating to crops.
 Drought can kill crops and increase erosion, while overly wet weather can cause harmful fungus growth.
 Plants need varying amounts of rainfall to survive.
-For example, certain cacti require small amounts of water, while tropical plants may need up to hundreds of inches of rain per year to survive.
+For example, cacti require only small amounts of water.

 In areas with wet and dry seasons, soil nutrients diminish and erosion increases during the wet season.
 Animals have adaptation and survival strategies for the wetter regime.
 The previous dry season leads to food shortages into the wet season, as the crops have yet to mature.
 Developing countries have noted that their populations show seasonal weight fluctuations due to food shortages seen before the first harvest, which occurs late in the wet season.